miguelgarcia/mongo-as-a-service/README.md

 **Components**:

-* Mongo kubernetes operator: Allows creating MongoDB instances from a single Kubernetes custom resource.
+* `mongo-operator/`: Kubernetes operator that allows creating MongoDB instances from a single Kubernetes custom resource.
-* backend: Provides a HTTP API to manage mongo instances.
+* `backend/`: Provides a HTTP API to manage mongo instances.
 Behind the scenes it interacts with the Kubernetes cluster and MongoDB instances.
-* Kubernetes cluster: Hosts all components
+* `mongo-monitor/`: Monitors mongo instances in Kubernetes and tracks their status calling the backend API.

 For simplicity this project supports only MongoDB standalone instances (No replicas or HA are supported).